Apple felt like a totally different company today

 And even with TV+, Apple is acting as a distributor.
 Apple “originals” refers to the shows it is ordering, and financing, from Hollywood names.

-“It was Apple not telling it’s own story, maybe for the first time,” said Carolina Milanesi, an analyst at Creative Strategies.
+“It was Apple not telling it’s own story, maybe for the first time,” says Carolina Milanesi, an analyst at Creative Strategies.
 “Many of those people are bigger stars than Tim.”

-Milanese says that while Apple is letting other players run the narrative, the core of the new services is still very much Apple.
+Milanesi says that while Apple is letting other players run the narrative, the core of the new services is still very much Apple.
 For example they all have strong security and privacy built in, a signature Apple feature.

 There’s nothing wrong with Apple being a services company.
 Not monetizing the 1.4 billion iDevices out in the wild is just leaving money on the table.
 It’s also a matter of survival.

 The question is the company’s identity.
-At Apple events we’re used to seeing people like Kevin Lynch (Apple Watch) and Craig Federighi (iOS) who you know live and breath core “Designed in California” products.
+At Apple events we’re used to seeing people like Kevin Lynch (Apple Watch) and Craig Federighi (iOS) who you know live and breathe core “Designed in California” products.

 Today the company made a big deal of announcing a bunch of third-party content and services, with only passing references to the hardware that made it famous.
 Should Apple really identify itself with products that its own creative hand never really gets close to?